mparmol/NG_Metadata_Analysis/README.md

-We can use this method to focus in the next game to play according to this criteria, just but filtering out the games already completed at 100%.This is the list of the next 10 possible games.
+We can use this method to focus in the next game to play according to this criteria, just but filtering out the games already completed at 100%.
+This is the list of the next 10 possible games.

 ``` r
 paste("Total number completed 100% games:",length(slibrary_meta[!is.na(slibrary_meta$V17),17]))